kaiomagalhaes/blog/en/code_quality_ruby.md

 ###### [Brakeman](https://github.com/presidentbeef/brakeman)

-Brakeman is gem that checks Ruby on Rails applications for security vulnerabilities, it raises warnings for each one that is found.
+Brakeman a is gem that checks Ruby on Rails applications for security vulnerabilities, it raises warnings for each one that is found.

 Here at [Codelitt](codelitt.com) our politic is 0 warnings.
 As it is the first step the our build proccess if it finds any security gap it fails and don't build the project.